 Gray-headed Chickadee: Medium-sized chickadee with gray-brown back, gray cap, black bib, white cheeks, and white underparts washed with buff-gray on sides and flanks.
 Wings and tail are gray with white-edged feathers.
 Sexes are similar.

 Range and Habitat

-Gray-headed Chickadee: North American range is restricted to central Alaska and far northwestern Canada.
-Lives primarily among scattered conifers and riparian willow and aspen thickets.
+Gray-headed Chickadee: This species has a very limited North American range, which is restricted to central Alaska, northern Yukon and the Northwest Territories.
+Within this range, this is a resident species.
+These birds live primarily among scattered conifers and riparian willow and aspen thickets.

 Breeding and Nesting

 Gray-headed Chickadee: Seven to nine white eggs marked with red brown, olive or gray, are laid in a nest made of grass, cottonwood down, flowers, fur, and cocoons, lined with grass, other vegetation, and animal fur, and built 4 to 28 feet above the ground in a deciduous tree, snag, or nest box.
 Incubation ranges from 13 to 16 days and is carried out by the female.

 Foraging and Feeding

 Gray-headed Chickadee: Feeds on insects, spiders, food scraps, conifer seeds, and berries; forages in conifers and shrubs, gleaning insects from trunks, branches, and foliage.

 Gray-headed Chickadee: Call is a series of grating "dee deer" notes.